-Theologically, it is also worth pointing out that just as the receiving of an epithet or nickname does not legally change our name, such is the case with many of the words and phrases we'll examine in our study.
+Create your own question about Covenant theology. ing of an epithet or nickname does not legally change our name, such is the case with many of the words and phrases we'll examine in our study.
 As we'll see in our first unit, there is only one personal name, Yahweh, with which the Lord identifies Himself.
 However, for the sake of simplicity we have chosen to use the word "names" to describe each of the words and phrases we'll examine together.